Greetings, curious one!

 Language acquisition in one’s primary language: such as drafting and designing typefaces in Roman and Arabic characters that could serve as tools for dyslexics to rise above their struggle, and will open new doors for them to acquire other languages (as long as the tools engineered with dyslexics in mind are available in those languages).

-Language Acquisition in foreign or secondary languages: I also pay attention to how speakers of one language can pick up on reading and writing in another language which shares its similar semantics, but differs in script.
-I will dedicate several posts on this blog concerning my mission to preserve the Neo-Aramaic (Assyrian) language AND script in the contemporary “Arabised” Levant and Mesopotamia.
+Language Acquisition in foreign or secondary languages: I also pay attention to how speakers of one language can pick up on reading and writing in another language which shares similar semantics, but differs in script.
+I will dedicate several posts on this blog concerning my life-long advocacy in preserving the Neo-Aramaic (Assyrian) language AND Syriac scripts in the contemporary “Arabised” Levant and Mesopotamia.

 Shlama.
 Shalom.
 Salam.
 Salome.

 • Feel welcome to contact Mariam Alwazir at firstname.lastname@example.org

 (shoot me a comment on this blog or DM me on Quora if you do—I wouldn’t want to accidentally miss it).